-Souvenirs & Tchtotchkes
+Disneyland Souvenirs & Tchtotchkes

 Ah yes, the deadly mouse trap: a souvenir item!
 As tempting as it is to buy a souvenir glittering cup with twisty straw and Disney character, it’s just another piece of plastic crap that’ll end up in the great Pacific garbage patch some day.
 If you’re going to pick up a souvenir, please please please try to avoid plastic.
 How about a morning mug with polka dots or a Luiggi’s Tires hat – the latest rage?
-At Disneyland, avoiding plastic is a challenge but it can be done.
+When on a Disneyland trip, avoiding plastic is a challenge but it can be done.
 Actually, you can buy a piece of unique nostalgia for under a dollar.
 My girls are fond of arcade games and on Main Street USA, I always give them a handful of quarters to spend on souvenir coins or the Esmeralda fortune-teller machine that predicts their entire future with breathtaking accuracy.
-They love it and literally learn heir fortune by heart so they can test its truthfulness throughout the day.
+They love it and literally learn their fortune by heart so they can test its truthfulness throughout the day.

-Transport to/from Hotel
+Transport to/from Hotel to Disneyland

 There are dozens of shuttles that stop at local hotels to bring hordes of mouse-fans into the park but why sit on a bus when the weather is so nice and the pavement so nicely landscaped?
-The surroundings of Disneyland are made for walking: wide pavements, tall trees, Mickey Mouse lanterns.
+The surroundings on a Disneyland trip are made for walking: wide pavements, tall trees, Mickey Mouse lanterns.
 And walking is free!
 We walked to and from our hotel and always stopped on our way back to get a whiff of the fragrant jasmine bushes or sweet woodruff flowers that had been basking in the sun all day and released their vanilla aromas at night.
 It was a pleasant break from walking through tight crowds in the park.